YanWittmann/math-eval/doc/guide/md/basics/closure.md

 # Variable scope and Closure

-This is a topic that should not bother you, if I have done a good job implementing it in this language (which I hope so!).
-It is still useful to know about this topic, as I most certainly did not before writing Menter.
+Variable scope and closure are important concepts in programming, and Menter uses them to manage local variables and functions.
+In this documentation entry, we'll explain how Menter implements variable scope and closure, and how you can use it to create effectively private variables.

+## Variable Scope

-Menter uses the scope system that most languages (_not Python for some reason_) use.
-A variable is only visible in the code block that it was created in (which is it's closure), which upon exiting removes that variable.
-When accessing a local variable, first the current scope is checked, then up through the parent scopes until the variable is found (or not).
+Menter uses the standard scope system found in most languages, where a variable is only visible in the scope that it was created in (which is its closure).
+When accessing a local variable, Menter checks the current scope, then up through the parent scopes until the variable is found (or not).

+New scopes are created on:

+- Function calls
+- Loop iterations
+- If statements

+but **NOT** on:

+- Code blocks

+Here's an example:

 ```result=# server required;;;# server required
 fun() {